View

 Andrew explained Dirtea’s approach to partnerships with micro-influencers and niche communities, proving that brand affinity can be built without giving up equity.

-Bianca outlined the key legal pitfalls - misleading claims, IP infringement and potential PR stumbles.
+Bianca outlined the key legal pitfalls, including misleading claims, IP infringement and potential PR stumbles.

-Andrew and Mary emphasised the importance of vetting talent to find the right fit, robust contracts and active monitoring.
+Andrew and Mary emphasised the importance of vetting talent to find the right fit, having robust contracts in place and actively monitoring the relationship.
 They reinforced that having trusted legal counsel and a reputation strategy in place isn't optional - it's essential.

-Mary argued that talent is not just becoming the brand - sometimes, they are the brand.
+Mary expressed how talent is not just becoming the brand, sometimes they are the brand.
 But true long-term success depends on something deeper than fame - authentic purpose and identity.

-Bianca addressed AI’s role - real or virtual influencers?
-She warned of the emerging legal challenges around identity rights, transparency and audience trust.
+Bianca addressed AI’s role, raising the possibility of real vs virtual influencers.
+She warned of the emerging legal challenges around identity rights and audience trust.

 Andrew followed with a provocative idea - what if brands used bespoke AI avatars tailored to their exact audience?
-He acknowledged the allure, but reminded us that human authenticity and emotional resonance remain powerful.
+He acknowledged the allure, but reminded us that human authenticity and emotional resonance remain powerful and of high importance.

-At Brandsmiths, we’ve seen firsthand how carefully selected ambassadors, legal clarity and creative confidence combine to transform partnerships into powerful brands.
-From negotiating influencer partnerships to securing licensing agreements, we excel at simplifying complex legal matters into strategic advantages for talent management agencies and creators.
-Get in touch at info@brandsmiths.co.uk.
+From negotiating influencer partnerships to securing licensing agreements, Brandsmiths excels at simplifying complex legal matters into strategic advantages for talent management agencies and creators.

 • London